-It started with an e-mail like a zillion others:
+It started with an email

 Think I’ve just made a big mistake.
 I’ve just paid for someone to come out and get rid of (kill) the mining bees we have nesting in our front lawn.
 We have two small children and did not do our homework on [the bees].
 And I now feel terrible about what I have just committed to have done to them.
 I paid by credit card over the phone just tonight, and guys are coming out Friday morning…OMG what should I do?
 I can’t live with the thought of killing thousands of living, harmless little creatures.